 The Hidden Costs of Buying an Older Flat

-These older flats, once considered less desirable due to their age, have gradually become more prominent in the resale market.
-The big question is why you consider an older flat and what are some hidden costs.
+Older flats, once considered less desirable due to their age, have gradually become more prominent in the resale market.
+If you are thinking of buying one, beware of hidden costs like maintenance and repairs that could catch you by surprise.

 Rising Proportion of Older Flats Resold